Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Chronic/stable: During this time period, treatment continues using an appropriate bowel program.
 Hemorrhoids can develop if high pressures are present due to hard stool passage.
-In areflexic bowel, chronic passage of large hard stools can result in rectal prolapse with an overstretched, non-competent sphincter.2 There is some evidence that symptoms may become more severe with time since SCI.11
+In areflexic bowel, chronic passage of large hard stools can result in rectal prolapse with an overstretched, non-competent sphincter.8 There is some evidence that symptoms may become more severe with time since SCI.1

 Specific secondary or associated conditions and complications

 Complications due to neurogenic bowel include, but are not limited to, ileus, gastroesophageal reflux disease (GERD), autonomic dysreflexia (AD), pain, distention, nausea, anorexia, impaction, constipation, diarrhea, delayed evacuation, and unplanned evacuation.
 Severe complications may include fecal impaction, bowel obstruction, and megacolon.
-An appropriate bowel program should minimize or eliminate complications.4 Bowel dysfunction also correlates with depression and quality of life.11
+An appropriate bowel program should minimize or eliminate complications.7 Bowel dysfunction also correlates with depression and quality of life.1 Furthermore, unplanned evacuations and extended time spent on the bowel program significantly contribute to psychological distress.9

 Essentials of Assessment